 Doctor of Musical Arts (DMA) in Historical Performance

-The DMA is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
+The Doctoral of Musical Arts in Historical Performance is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 48 semester credits with grades no lower than B- in graduate-level coursework.
 All degree requirements must be completed within seven years of the date of matriculation.

 Historical Performance Program Outline

-Students must complete a minimum of 48 graduate credits including music history and music theory:
+Students must complete a minimum of 48 graduate credits, as follows:

 |Musicology and/or Music Theory||6 cr|